jlacar/aoc-in-kotlin-all/src/main/kotlin/lacar/junilu/aoc2024/day13/README.md

 Slope of Prize needs to be between the slopes of A and B for any combination of pressing A+B to get to P

+Tries at evaluating whether prize can be won:
+1. Check slopes.
+If A < P < B or B < P < A.
+2. Check combos or rise/run using integer % *
+3. Solve for two unknowns (#A pushed, #B pushed) from two equations - got an assist from ChatGPT on the equations.

+Last approach solved Part 1.

 ##